Kristinatur09/Postman_homework/README.md

 ___
 ## 2. **The second Homework**:
 ### Writing tests.
- _Tests in Postman make sure the API works as expected.
-The folowing Snippets was used in my homeworks:
+ *Tests in Postman make sure the API works as expected.
+The folowing Snippets was used in my homeworks*:

 + Testing status codes.

-    _If the response code is 200, the test will pass, otherwise it will fail.
+    *If the response code is 200, the test will pass, otherwise it will fail*.
 ```js
     pm.test("Status code is 200",           function () {
         pm.response.to.have.status(200);